gadigidi/gray_fifo/README.txt

 ## Project Structure
 ```
-design/      → RTL design files (SystemVerilog)
+design/      → RTL design files
 tb/          → Testbench and verification files
-documents/   → Diagrams, specifications, and notes
+documents/   → Diagrams and wave examples
 ```

 ## Verification Environment
-The verification is written in **SystemVerilog** using a modular testbench architecture.
+The verification is written in SystemVerilog using in UVM methodology.
 The testbench includes:
-- UVM components such as sequncer, driver, interface etc.
+- UVM components such as sequncer, driver, agent, interface etc.
 - Stimulus generation for write and read interfaces
 - Reference model for expected data behavior
 - Scoreboard to compare DUT outputs against the reference